 LCC CAREER CO-OP WORK EXPERIENCE POLICY

-- If students fail to meet the attendance and performance requirements* of their courses, they do not qualify for a co-op placement, and e-mails specifying that the students are not entitled to use their work visas will go to the student.
-Citizenship and Immigration Canada and the Private Training Institutions Branch will be informed via their online student data reporting systems.
+If students fail to meet the attendance and performance requirements oftheir courses, they do not qualify for a co-op placement, and LCC will email the students specifying that they are not entitled to begin their work experience.
+(Students review program specific attendance and performance requirements with the registrar and the Co-op Coordinator prior to signing their Letter of Understanding during registration).

-- If Career Co-op students fail to meet attendance requirements of their study component, they will have an option to register for and attend extra classes.
+i.
+If Career Co-op students fail to meet attendance requirements of their study component, they will have an option to register for and attend extra classes.
 If this is successful, they will not lose their place in the program.

 - An information package containing career co-op program details.

 - Specific NOC codes related to each career co-op program.

 - A link to current job postings and the ISSofBC Job Board, updated weekly